 - Apply pro-active communication strategies to ensure understanding as well as identify potential obstacles to that understanding

-Instructor: Matthew Ginsberg-Jaeckle, MA, CHI, Program Manager, Global Patient Services, Shirley Ryan AbilityLab
+Instructor: Matthew Ginsberg-Jaeckle, MA, CHI, Associate Director, Global Patient Services, Shirley Ryan AbilityLab

-Audience: Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Speech-Language Pathologists
+Audience: Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Speech-Language Pathologists, Social Workers